len-sla/ffmpeg-whisper/README.md

 To create the Docker image, I started with a lightweight Python 3.9 slim-buster image with FFMPEG content and JupyterLab, which was around 800MB in size.
 I then followed the instructions for installing Whisper on a standard Linux environment and translated them into the content for my Dockerfile.

-While creating the Docker image, I encountered some issues, such as missing libraries that needed to be updated one by one.
+While creating the Docker image, I encountered some issues, such as missing libraries that required updates one by one.
 Initially, I did not address security issues, such as allowing root in the Docker container, which could  threaten the host OS.

 The final Dockerfile is provided below, and the size is about 8GB, mostly due to the PyTorch framework."